Xananax/docker-php/readme.md

 Build with the "build" script
 Run with "run" script.

+once the script has run, run `service apache2 start` in it to start apache

 The run script automatically:

 - deletes the container on exit
 - maps the *container's* 80 port to the *host's* 3000 port.
 - maps the *host's* "./src" directory to the container's /var/www/html directory (e.g., files get served from ./src)
+- maps “./composer/” to composer’s cache

 Tools available: